Skip to Main Content

 image for Contracts and Covid-19 What Businesses, Employers and Employees Need to Know

-Contracts and Covid-19 What Businesses, Employers and Employees Need to Know.
 In light of the imminent widespread COVID-19 outbreak across the U.S., parties to contracts, both in business and employment scenarios need to carefully review their existing agreements in order to determine how these recent events might impact their contractual obligations.
-For example, in the likely scenario that a party to a contract is presently unable to perform under the contract due to having to self-isolate, due to an office, workplace or business closing, due to having the virus or any other related reason, can that party be relieved of their contractual obligations without exposure for breach?
+For example, in the likely scenario that a party to a contract is presently unable to perform under the contract due to having to self-isolate, due to an office, workplace, or business closing, due to having the virus or any other related reason, can that party be relieved of their contractual obligations without exposure for breach?
 The answer is IT DEPENDS.

 AN ACT OF GOD MAY VOID A CONTRACT

-Generally, as employment attorneys, we handle the drafting, review and negotiation of contracts for employers and employees as well as for asset purchase, merger, partnership, buy out and other business transactions.
+Generally, as employment attorneys, we handle the drafting, review, and negotiation of contracts for employers and employees as well as for asset purchases, mergers, partnerships, buy-outs, and other business transactions.
 While the purpose of a contract is to bind the parties, there are certain instances, where parties are excused from performance because a contract is found to be void and no longer enforceable under law.
 With a voided contract, the parties are no longer bound by the contractual duties set forth in the agreement.
 Circumstances that might render a contract void by operation of law include a lack of capacity to perform by one or both of the signors, mistake, breach, signing under duress or coercion, and impossibility of performance.
 Regarding this last circumstance, an act of God may be interpreted as something that makes the performance of the contract impossible or impractical.
-In this instance, and absent express language voiding the contract for an act of God or the rule of impossibility, one would attempt to argue that because of unforeseen occurrences which were unavoidable and would result in extreme delay or expense, the contract is void and as such, the promise to perform is discharged.
+In this instance, and absent express language voiding the contract for an act of God or the rule of impossibility, one would attempt to argue that because of unforeseen occurrences that were unavoidable and would result in extreme delay or expense, the contract is void and as such, the promise to perform is discharged.

 THE IMPACT OF COVID-19 AND ACT OF GOD PROVISION IN CONTRACTS